lukekeyte/lukenet-docs/docs/input_file/index.md

 # Input

-The main parameters for `LukeNet` are read in from a simple input file which specifies the physical conditions, environmental parameters, and runtime settings.
+``LukeNet`` reads its configuration from a simple text-based input file (`.dat`) that defines the physical conditions, environmental parameters, and runtime settings for the simulation.

+## Example Input
-The input file is a simple `.dat` file with the following form:
+Here's a representative input file with typical values:

 ```
 # LukeNet Input File